Master of Science in Health Informatics: Curriculum

 An introduction to the quantitative approaches used in today’s businesses to solve decision problems.
 Topics will include overviews of linear programming, spreadsheet modeling, project scheduling, waiting line systems, and simulation.

-Prerequisite: Completion of 30 credits in the Health Informatics Curriculum
+Prerequisite: Completion of 30 credits in the Health Informatics Curriculum and any required specialty track courses or approval of the Health Informatics Program Director.

 Request More Information